Shell Dockley: Series 3

 Karen hears Fenner screaming after Shell stabs him and almost the entire prison staff attempt to save him.
 However, Shell barricades the door, and makes demands to be brought up to her cell in a swinger.
 The other prisoners cheer her on as they all hate Fenner.
 When her cell door is finally broken down, she is eventually restrained.
 Sylvia Hollamby (Helen Fraser) is furious when Shell is allowed back on G-Wing, so has her transferred to the psychiatric unit of the prison, which the inmates refer to as "the muppet wing".
 She forces Shell to share a cell with "Mad" Tessa Spall (Helen Schlesinger), a former G-Wing prisoner whom Shell did not get along with.
 However, Tessa appears to become infatuated by Shell.
 When Sylvia sees her plan is not working, she tells another mental patient, "Podger" Pam Jolly (Wendi Peters), that Shell has stolen her medication, and then lets Pam into the shower where Shell is.
 Pam brutally beats up Shell, while a delighted Sylvia looks on.
-Fenner eventually helps Shell escape.
+Shell returns to G-Wing and is top dog again and torments Fenner who eventually helps Shell escape.
 Denny and her girlfriend Shaz Wiley (Lindsey Fawcett) escape with her, however they lose Shaz, who is subsequently caught and returned.